IUCN-UK/iucnredlistrb/README.md

 ### Habitats

-To get a list of all Habitats
+To retrieve a list of all Habitats
 ```
 response = client.habitats.list
 response